ethereum/execution-apis/src/engine/specification.md

 1. Client software **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value if `payloadAttributes` is not `null` and the forkchoice state has been updated successfully.
 The build process is specified in the [Payload building](#payload-building) section.

 1. Client software **MUST** respond to this method call in the following way:
-  * `{payloadStatus: {status: SYNCING, latestValidHash: null, validationError: null}, payloadId: null}` if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because data that are requisite for the validation is missing
+  * `{payloadStatus: {status: SYNCING, latestValidHash: null, validationError: null}, payloadId: null}` if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because requisite data for the validation is missing
   * `{payloadStatus: {status: INVALID, latestValidHash: null, validationError: errorMessage | null}, payloadId: null}` obtained from the [Payload validation](#payload-validation) process if the payload is deemed `INVALID`
   * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: null}` if the payload is deemed `VALID` and a build process hasn't been started
   * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: buildProcessId}` if the payload is deemed `VALID` and the build process has begun
-  * with `-32002: Invalid terminal block` error if terminal block conditions aren't met.
+  * with `-32002: Invalid terminal block` error if terminal block conditions aren't met

-1. If any of the above fails due to errors unrelated to the normal processing flow of the method, a client software **MUST** respond with an error object.
+1. If any of the above fails due to errors unrelated to the normal processing flow of the method, client software **MUST** respond with an error object.

 ### engine_getPayloadV1